Intestacy Rules for Spouses

-The intestacy rules are now updated to allow a surviving spouse or civil partner to inherit more of their deceased partner’s estate.
-From February 2020 the amount of the fixed sum is ncreased.
+The intestacy rules now allow a surviving spouse or civil partner to inherit more of their deceased partner’s estate.
+From February 2020 the amount of the fixed sum was increased.

 The statutory legacy